charsapp/Chars-Localizations/README.md

 ## New characters
 Also, we are about to add more characters in keyboard set.
-If you have one, please write us: info (at) chars.cc
+If you have one, please write us an email: info (at) chars.cc